This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 There are three other things I don’t like about this ride: (1) The Revo Shifters, (2) The Tourney rear derailleurs (3) The freewheel rear gear setup.

 I’m not talking this bike down.
-It’s a good bike.
+It’s a good option.
 I just personally have replaced a lot of these Revo shifters after a couple of years of riding.
 I also feel like they have a very “mushy” action.

 The tourney rear derailleur is a dependable piece as long as you aren’t demanding a lot of fast shifting or trying to shift while rattling over rocks and logs.
 It performs well in the urban environment but can get bungled when trying to shift gears under pressure.

 And the rear freewheel is one of those that is more likely to wear out than the cassette version used on the more expensive Trace models.

 The upside is that each one of these parts is quite cheap to replace.
 And, except for the rear cassette, you can likely upgrade them a little bit when you replace them.

 Some people will wonder if the lack of disc brakes are a big deal.
 Sometimes it is, but this model uses a high-quality linear-pull brake.
 Unless it’s raining out, I think you’ll find the stopping distances to be quite suitable

 What I love, love, LOVE, is the double-walled wheels with 32 spokes.
 These guys are perfect what you need for navigating curbs and potholes.

 They are also ideal for the heavier rider.
 I’m sure the official weight limit is less than this, but this wheel is what I’d like to see our 300-pound-plus riders use (and this wheel or better is found on all of the Trace models)